opea-project/GenAIExamples/ChatQnA/README.md

 Refer to the [NVIDIA GPU Guide](./docker/gpu/README.md) for more instructions on building docker images from source.

+## Deploy ChatQnA into Kubernetes on Xeon & Gaudi with GMC

+Refer to the [Kubernetes Guide](./kubernetes/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi with GMC.

-## Deploy ChatQnA into Kubernetes on Xeon & Gaudi
+## Deploy ChatQnA into Kubernetes on Xeon & Gaudi without GMC

-Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi.
+Refer to the [Kubernetes Guide](./kubernetes/manifests/README.md) for instructions on deploying ChatQnA into Kubernetes on Xeon & Gaudi without GMC.

 ## Deploy ChatQnA into Kubernetes using Helm Chart